raviumadi/biosonix/_posts/techniques/2023-09-07-How-To-Record-Bats.md

 ### How was the frequency response calculated?
 I recorded a 5-second white noise from two channels of an RME Babyface and analysed the signals in MATLAB.
 Here is the example code.

 This analysis part is for those interested in using the ECM-8000 microphone.
-It is a pretty good option, except for its sensitivity.
+It is a good option, except for its sensitivity.
+But that is not a deal breaker, given the price.
 However, the frequency response is quite comparable.

 ~~~matlab
 % MATLAB